Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 If you are reading personal finance blogs and news, you have probably read these kinds of stories:

-The problem is that most of these stories miss the main points: people do not retire very early by spending less – people retire very early by saving a huge portion of their income.
+The problem is that most of these stories miss the main point: people do not retire very early by spending less – people retire very early by saving a huge portion of their income.

 We have seen before that your savings rate is the driving factor for the time it will take you to retire.
 And there are two ways to get a very high savings rate: